vana-com/VRCs/VRCs/vrc-8.md

 The current system allows exploitative behaviors, such as staking large amounts near the end of an epoch to maximize rewards, leading to:

 1. Ecosystem volatility and instability.
-2. Misleading metrics such as APY and estimated DLP rewards, which can change drastically due to last-minute staking.
-3. Incentives for short-term campaigns rather than sustained performance throughout an epoch.
+2. Incentives for short-term campaigns rather than sustained performance throughout an epoch.

 While the system includes a 7-day unlock period, which requires participants to stake for at least 7 days to exploit rewards, instability persists due to the lack of proportional rewards.
 Adopting time-weighted rewards addresses these issues by ensuring rewards are distributed in proportion to contributions over time, aligning with industry standards and increasing system predictability.